 You might not know this, but when you install Artificial Grass, the primary activity and the majority of the work, isn’t laying the grass.
 It’s the landscaping preparation work that is carried out, prior to even touching the Artificial Grass.

 Sometimes we add a layer of crushed stone to help with drainage but more often a layer of sharp sand will suffice.
 The most important part of laying the sharp sand is making sure it is level.
 Our teams of installers are experts in this area and will ensure a smooth, flat and level layer of Sharp Sand is in place before rolling out the Artificial Grass.
-Sharp Sand isn’t an immovable object, but under a layer of Artificial Grass, it would require a very unusual episode of heavy activity in order to change the surfaces shape and gradient.
+Sharp Sand isn’t an immovable object, but under a layer of Artificial Grass, it would require a very unusual episode of heavy activity in order to change the shape and gradient of the surfaces.

 3. Dust and Loose Soil in Dry Weather

 This symptom might not be so noticeable in the Great British weather.
 However, if we do experience a dry spell the moisture within the soil will evaporate and disperse.
 The structure of the roots in the grass can hold the grass together just enough to keep its general shape.
 When the rain falls again the soil will absorb the water and the natural grass will then use this water.

 However, if your lawn is in a poor state of health the grassroots will have a poor structure and in very dry weather the soil will crumble and become loose.
 During periods of extended dry weather, the crumbling soil will break up into ever smaller parts creating dust.